SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 The Docker image can be built and published automatically using GitHub Actions every time you push a change to your repository containing the app code.
 We recommend setting up this workflow as it will minimize the need for you to do things manually every time you make a change in your app.

 This workflow to build and publish an image will be triggered on push to the main branch.
-To learn more about how GitHub actions work here and how you can further customize this action please see the official documentation.
-The resulting Docker image can be found under Packages in your account or on the bottom of the right sidebar on your repository homepage.
+To learn more about how GitHub Actions work and how you can further customize this action please see the official documentation.
+The resulting Docker image can be found under Packages in your account or at the bottom of the right sidebar on your repository homepage.
 Keep in mind that the Docker image needs to be publicly available for SciLifeLab Serve to see it, the images on GitHub are not always public by default.

 Step 5.
 Create a user account on SciLifeLab Serve